AvaloniaCommunity/Avalonia.FuncUI.Docs/src/guides/Full-Template.md

 - `CounterMsg of Counter.Msg`

-The init function also has some changes; There are modules that require some sort of initialization in those cases you often use [Commands](https://elmish.github.io/elmish/#Commands) or [Subscriptions](https://elmish.github.io/elmish/#Subscriptions) and it's very likely that the init function of that module returns the state with a command, the module may not return a command at all just the initial state (model)
+The init function also has some changes; There are modules that require some sort of initialization, in those cases you often use [Commands](https://elmish.github.io/elmish/#Commands) or [Subscriptions](https://elmish.github.io/elmish/#Subscriptions) and it's very likely that the init function of that module returns the state with a command, though the module may not return a command at all just the initial state (model)
 ```fsharp
 let init =
     let aboutState, aboutCmd = About.init